civican/legisinfo/44-1/bills/C-19/bill_text.md

 Paragraph 49(1)(a.1) of the `Financial Administration Act` is replaced by the following:

-the money that is borrowed under an order made under paragraph 46.1(c) of the `Financial Administration Act`, **other than that borrowed under such an order made during the period beginning on March 23, 2021 and ending on May 6, 2021**, and that is due **at the end of the fiscal year to which the Public Accounts relate**; and
+the money that is borrowed under an order made under paragraph 46.1(c) of the `Financial Administration Act`, other than that borrowed under such an order made during the period beginning on March 23, 2021 and ending on May 6, 2021, and that is due at the end of the fiscal year to which the Public Accounts relate; and

 ### `Pension Benefits Standards Act, 1985`